-Free Street Theater has been at the forefront of the movement to create inclusive, innovative and accessible arts in communities across Chicago.
-As they embarked on celebrating their 50th year anniversary, they sought a design firm that shared their values of community and social justice to propel them towards the future.
-They chose LimeRed to partner with to guide them through a brand strategy and design that stayed true to their roots and founding mission.
+For 50 years, Free Street Theater has been at the forefront of the movement to create inclusive, innovative and accessible arts for intergenerational communities across Chicago.
+As they embarked on celebrating their 50th year anniversary, they sought rebranding efforts that showcased their values of community and social justice.

 LimeRed gave us the tools--literally and metaphorically--to communicate all the awesome things we are doing. - Coya Paz, Free Street Theater

 Free Street was founded in 1969.
-Above photo was from a 1974 performance at the Ravinia.
+Above photo was from a 1974 performance at Ravinia.

 LimeRed explored and studied the visual language of Free Street’s cultural experiences and influences.

 Free Street chose to build their new website with an Immersive Process, a four-day web build process that combines design, writing, SEO, and development.
 It’s an intense and collaborative process that minimizes risk and prioritizes output.

 In that session, we designed how to tell their 5o-year story, to differentiate and position them for the future, and to encourage people to participate.
 We also re-imagined how to present and promote their new business service, Free Street Talk, custom-designed workshop for organizations to help discuss difficult issues with joy and creativity.

 “LimeRed gave us the tools–literally and metaphorically–to communicate all the awesome things we are doing.”

 – Coya Paz, Free Street Theater